elenagutierr/ds-ux-case-studies/README.md

 # Data Science + UX Research Case Studies

-This repo contains anonymized, product-style decision memos that show how I frame problems, choose methods, define metrics and guardrails, run studies (remotely and in person), and translate results into recommendations and next steps.
+This repo contains anonymised, product-style decision memos that show how I frame problems, choose methods, define metrics and guardrails, run studies (remotely and in person), and translate results into recommendations and next steps.

 ## Case studies
-- **Remote A/B-style experiment: incentives and information detection**
+- **Remote A/B-style experiment: incentives and information retention**
   - [case-studies/remote-ab-test.md](case-studies/remote-ab-test.md)

 ## What you’ll see in each case study